 Avoid nuts that contain mold, such as peanuts, cashews and pistachios.
 This also means no peanut butter or cashew butter, even if they don’t contain added sugar.
 The mold is worse than the sugar.
 All other nuts are fine and contain very little mold.

-All sugar and sugar substitutes, such as agave, honey, cane sugar, sugar syrup, corn syrup, aspartame, maple syrup and molasses.
+All sugar and sugar substitutes, such as agave, honey, cane sugar, sugar syrup, corn syrup, aspartame, maple syrup, and molasses.
 Stevia is a good replacement to use instead.
+Here is the brand of Stevia I use.
+It’s available at the Walmart where I shop, but if it’s not available where you live, here’s where you can order it.

 Please avoid milk, cream and cheese.
 Milk contains sugar and cheese contains mold, which will aggravate the candida.
 I really love cheese and raw milk and this one is a tough one for me as well.